yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 :white_check_mark: 8.2 Why We Don't Need Bind Arrow Function ?
 > - A benefit of using arrow functions is that `this` is `already bound to that function` so we don’t need to specify that anywhere else.
+> Simply because arrow function `does not have the following(this, arguments, super, new.target)` in its context.
+So when you reference `this` inside an arrow function it `treat this as any other variable and look for its declaration in its scope first` and it can not find it so it `search the upper scope which is the this referring to the react component class` which what is required so we do not need to bind the this to the class.
 > - Related Reference : [Why we don't need to bind the arrow function in React?](https://stackoverflow.com/questions/52979915/why-we-dont-need-to-bind-the-arrow-function-in-react)
 <br/><br/>